Nervosys/Botnix/docs/build-helpers/images/makediskimage.section.md

 - multiple partition table layouts: EFI, legacy, legacy + GPT, hybrid, none through `partitionTableType` parameter
 - OVMF or EFI firmwares and variables templates can be customized
 - root filesystem `fsType` can be customized to whatever `mkfs.${fsType}` exist during operations
-- root filesystem label can be customized, defaults to `nix-store` if it's a Nix store image, otherwise `nixpkgs/botnix`
+- root filesystem label can be customized, defaults to `nix-store` if it's a Nix store image, otherwise `botpkgs/botnix`
 - arbitrary code can be executed after disk image was produced with `postVM`
-- the current nixpkgs can be realized as a channel in the disk image, which will change the hash of the image when the sources are updated
+- the current botpkgs can be realized as a channel in the disk image, which will change the hash of the image when the sources are updated
 - additional store paths can be provided through `additionalPaths`

 ### Full Botnix image {#sec-make-disk-image-features-full-image}

 - arbitrary contents with permissions can be placed in the target filesystem using `contents`
-- a `/etc/nixpkgs/botnix/configuration.nix` can be provided through `configFile`
+- a `/etc/botpkgs/botnix/configuration.nix` can be provided through `configFile`
 - bootloaders are supported
 - EFI variables can be mutated during image production and the result is exposed in `$out`
 - boot partition size when partition table is `efi` or `hybrid`